rrooggiieerr/esphome-axaremote/README.md

 time the window is closed from fully open to fully closed and locked.

+## Contribution and appreciation

+You can contribute to this component, or show your appreciation, in the following ways.

-## Star this external component
+### Star this external component

 Help other ESPHome and AXA Remote users find this external component by starring this GitHub page.
 Click **⭐ Star** on the top right of the GitHub page.

-## Support my work
+### Support my work

 Do you enjoy using this ESPHome component?
-Then consider supporting my work using one of the following platforms, your donation is greatly appreciated and keeps me motivated:
+Please consider supporting my work through one of the following platforms, your donation is greatly appreciated and keeps me motivated:

 [![GitHub Sponsors][github-shield]][github]